ombulabs/blog/_posts/2020-09-15-open-sourcing-a-private-project.markdown

 If you do need to hide the history of the project there are several ways to do this, but this is the way we used:

 Note: before beginning this we made a copy on GitHub and locally in case anything went wrong.

 ```

 $ git pull origin <main branch for repository >

 ```
 Follow steps on [GitHub](https://docs.github.com/en/enterprise/2.17/user/github/administering-a-repository/deleting-a-repository) to delete the repository.

-Follow steps on [GitHub](https://docs.github.com/en/github/getting-started-with-github/create-a-repo) to create a new repository and make sure to choose the public option when choosing the visibility, and don’t include the README.
+Follow steps on [GitHub](https://docs.github.com/en/github/getting-started-with-github/create-a-repo) to create a new repository.
+Make sure to choose the public option when choosing the visibility, and don’t include the README.

 ```
 # Choose which commit you would like to include in the new tree(we chose the first commit).
 Use git log and copy the commit hash.
 $ git reset --soft <commit hash>